Syncleus/Ferma/docs/object_mapping.md

 There are two typing modes for ferma and each significantly effects how the user will determine the type of the objects pulled from the graph, these modes are called **Typed Mode** and **Untyped Mode**.

-When performing a traversal on a Frame there are several methods provided which automatically encapsulate the underlying graph element or elements into a framed equivelant such as a `VertexFrame` or a `EdgeFrame`.
-This may either be a single Frame, `Iterator`, `Set`, or `List` of Frames.
+When performing a traversal on a frame there are several methods provided which automatically encapsulate the underlying graph element or elements into a framed equivelant such as a `VertexFrame` or an `EdgeFrame`.
+This may be either a single frame, or a group of frames provided by an `Iterator`, `Set`, or `List`.

-In the earlier example we used a traversal to find all the coworkers, we used the `toList()` method to frame all the underlying vertex into the `Person` type.
+In the earlier example we used a traversal to find all the coworkers and we used the `toList()` method to frame all the underlying vertex into the `Person` type.

 ```Java